 Buses to Amber Palace leave from Ajmeri Gate and MI Road and take around 40 minutes to reach.
-You can also hire a taxi or car from anywhere in Jaipur, which is a more convenient option.
+You can also hire a auto-rickshaw or car from anywhere in Jaipur, which is a more convenient option.

 Sh.
 H. M. Gupta, ACP (Dy.
 Dir.)